 What advice would you give to people looking to define their own style?

-Just be true to yourself and seat down to analyse what really makes you special and different.
+Just be true to yourself and sit down to analyse what really makes you special and different.
 Don't do what everybody else is doing!

 Do you have any advice for anyone who would like to do sewing?

 Just go for it!
 Attend a beginners' workshop to see if it's something you like.
 If it is, there's no going back!
 You will love it.

 What's the best piece of creative advice you've ever been given?